c3lang/c3docs-old/docs/errorhandling.md

 ## Error Handling

 Unlike usual exception handling, errors in C3 build on normal returns.
 A function returning errors add a `!` to the return type.
-In C3 this called a "failable" type.
+In C3 this called a *failable* type.

 ### Error returns

-From C, a function returning an error value will appear as an out parameter – if the function returns a union of error codes – or as the return parameter if the function would a single enum.:
+For C the interface to C, the error is returned as the normal value, and any return is instead returned on as an out parameter.

 C3 code:
 ```